botanicus/data.blog/posts/2020-01-19-actualizacion-de-enero-2020/post.md

 Every time I do anything spiritual, I tune into a special space, where I'm very quiet.
 Just like in meditation, but the difference is that in meditation, at least the way I practice it, there's _emptiness_.
 In this state, there is _Light_ and _Love_.

-Marisela, my spiritual guide, calls it _being embraced by God_.
+Maricela, my spiritual guide, calls it _being embraced by God_.

 Since I know how it's supposed to feel, I decided to recreate this state in meditation, to change my meditation practice, as I found this still working as meditation, as in noticing thoughts and all that, but at same time being ultimately more beautiful and enjoyable.